ak-bln-dev/ld_ta/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-+
+AND

-Integrating LaunchDarkly into a simple react app. - Inspired by https://www.youtube.com/watch?v=CacXKjYURdo&t=408s
+Integrating LaunchDarkly into a simple react app using the react SDK. - Inspired by https://www.youtube.com/watch?v=CacXKjYURdo&t=408s

 ## Available Scripts